Over 150 weeks of animated data answers my question: can money buy happiness?

-That’s why I think a correlation of 0,31 is very impressive.
-I have also analysed the influence of arguably my biggest happiness factor: my relationship.
-This analysis showed me that the correlation between my relationship and my happiness is 0,46.
-That’s as high as it gets, in my opinion.
+That's why I think a correlation of 0.31 is very impressive.
+I have also analyzed the influence of arguably my biggest happiness factor: my relationship.
+This analysis showed me that the correlation between my relationship and my happiness is 0.46.
+That's as high as it gets, in my opinion.

 Can money buy happiness?

 What these scatter charts reveal to me is that money does indeed buy me happiness.
 The true effect is hard to determine, as the influence of money on my happiness is almost always indirect.
 However, I do tend to be happier as I spend more of my money.